China, Philippines trade accusations over South China Sea clash

 China's coastguard said in a statement the Philippine vessel had ignored repeated warnings, crossed the bow of the Chinese ship and "deliberately provoked trouble", causing the collision.

-Manila grounded the BRP Sierra Madre warship in 1999 as part of its sovereignty claim to the Second Thomas Shoal, which lies within its 200-mile exclusive economic zone.
+Manila grounded the BRP Sierra Madre warship in 1999 as part of its sovereignty claim to the Second Thomas Shoal, which lies within its 200-mile (322km) exclusive economic zone.
+REUTERS

-(Reporting by Ethan Wang and Bernard Orr in Beijing and Enrico Dela Cruz in Manila; Editing by William Mallard, Lincoln Feast and Barbara Lewis)

 Read more of the latest in